UPDATE: In 2020, no significant changes have been made to Medicaid insurance.

-New York Medicaid eligibility requirements have expanded to accommodate a variety of patients, totaling more than 6 million covered in a single month at times.
+New York Medicaid eligibility requirements have expanded to accommodate a variety of patients.
 Thanks to Medicaid benefits eligibility expansion, uninsured rates in NY have significantly fallen.
 Adults with incomes up to 138 percent of the Federal Poverty Level (FPL) are encouraged to review how to qualify for Medicaid.
 But, exactly what are the requirements for Medicaid in New York?

 New York Medicaid eligibility determination is based on several factors developed by the state department.
 Medicaid benefits eligibility applies to those who cannot pay their medical bills, those who currently receive Supplemental Security Income (SSI) and those who meet the Medicaid income requirements in New York.

 Before Medicaid requirements can be met, Medicaid-eligible applicants must first fall into one of the two following categories: